Decision Agreement

 Open Communication: Participants practice open, honest communication with each other to create a transparent and trusting work environment.
 This allows us to make space for disagreement and not dilute more radical or strong propositions.

-Agree: Our default group decision-making type is consent a methodology with a specific meaning and practice.
-This does not mean everyone has to agree, but that a decision moves forward if you can live with it decision and donβt veto it.
+Consent: Our default group decision-making type is consent, a methodology with a specific meaning and practice.
+This does not mean everyone has to agree to a proposal, but that a decision moves forward if there are no blocks, which means that it is safe enough to try.

 Passing Criteria